-The effects of emergency and social housing, both positive and adverse, are currently the subject of heated debate in many of our communities.
+The effects of emergency and social housing, both positive and adverse, are currently the subject of hot debate in many of our communities.

-Amplified by local and national economies emerging into a post-COVID world and an increasing focus on residential density through a suite of plan changes, it is understandable that the Government wishes to limit procedural challenges and delays motivated by the Not in My Backyard phenomenon (NIMBY).
+Amplified by our local and national economies emerging into a post-COVID world and the focus on increasing residential density through a suite of plan changes across Aotearoa to enable greater housing supply and choice.
+Against this backdrop it is understandable that the Government wishes to limit procedural challenges and delays motivated by NIMBYism.